Monday, 5 August 2013

 To get the speed, use the equation:

-To get the average speed you add all the time that you have in your 5 trials and then divide it by 5.
+To get the average speed you add all the time that you have in

 There you go, you will now have your average walking speed.